darktable-org/dtdocs/content/lua/installation.md

 ### macOS

+The Lua scripts can be installed by using darktable's GUI.
+In lighttable view, expand the lua scripts installer module in the lower-left corner.
+Ensure that select action: install scripts is selected, then click execute.
+Restart darktable once for the scripts module to appear in the lower-left corner.

+Alternatively you could use the console.
 Ensure git is installed on your system.
 If it isn't, use the package manager to install it.
 Then open a terminal and:

     cd ~/.config/darktable/
     git clone https://github.com/darktable-org/lua-scripts.git lua